LucasWiman90/GoWebApp/README.md

 # GoWebApp
 This is the repository for my web Application project.
+It was developed as part of following a course on Udemy

 - Built in Go 1.22.5
 - Uses the [chi router](https://github.com/go-chi/chi)